mcdexio/mcdex-references/en/perpetual.md

 |Delivery Method|	Cash settlement in ETH|

 ## Vanilla & Inverse Contract
-Consider a futures contract on ETH which is quoted in USD.
+Consider a contract on ETH which is quoted in USD.
 Here, ETH is the base currency and USD is the quote currency.

-In a typical (aka vanilla) futures contract, the margin and profit/loss are denominated in the quote currency.
-Thus, a vanilla futures on ETH which is quoted in USD and is collateralized and settled in USD.
+In a typical (aka vanilla) contract, the margin and profit/loss are denominated in the quote currency.
+Thus, a vanilla contract on ETH which is quoted in USD and is collateralized and settled in USD.

 However, in the case of an inverse contract, margin and profit/loss are denominated in the base currency.
-Thus, an inverse futures on ETH that is quoted in USD is collateralized and settled in ETH.
+Thus, an inverse contract on ETH that is quoted in USD is collateralized and settled in ETH.

 On the other hand, the inverse contract mentioned above can also be considered as a corresponding vanilla contract on USD  in ETH and collateralized and settled in ETH.
 Just do the reciprocal of the price quoted in USD and inverse the buy/sell-side to convert the Inverse Contract to the corresponding Vanilla Contract.
 In the MCDEX Mai2 smart contract protocol, there is only a Vanilla Contract.
 However, to improve user experience, MCDEX performs the above conversion of ETH-PERP on the frontend to provide an Inverse Contract trading experience.